United, We Can

 With critical support from the Siemer Institute, United Way of Greater Cincinnati raises and contributes matching dollars that support Stable Families at Brighton Center and Santa Maria Community Services.
 A significant portion of the funding provides direct assistance for families to address their needs.
 Other funds support coaches that work directly with families.

-Families avoided eviction in Cincinnati and Northern Kentucky.
+Families avoided eviction in Cincinnati and Northern Kentucky in 2020.

-Individuals and families had stable housing for 12 months.
+Of families maintained stable housing for 12 months.

 HOW STABLE FAMILIES HELPED TRONYSE